MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/What-s-New-in-Active-Directory-Domain-Services-Installation-and-Removal.md

 Use \/logdsid in the command in order to generate more detailed logging.
 The adprep.log is located in %windir%\\System32\\Debug\\Adprep\\Logs.

 #### Running adprep using smartcard
-The [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] version of adprep.exe works using smartcard as credentials, but there is no easy way to specify the smart card credential through the command line.
+The  Windows Server 2012  version of adprep.exe works using smartcard as credentials, but there is no easy way to specify the smart card credential through the command line.
 One way to do it is to obtain the smart card credential through PowerShell cmdlet Get\-Credential.
 Then use the user name of the returned PSCredential object, which appears as `@@...`.
 The password is the PIN of the smart card.

 Adprep.exe requires \/userdomain if \/user is specified.
 For smartcard credentials, the \/userdomain should be the domain of the underlying user account represented by the smartcard.

 #### Adprep \/domainprep \/gpprep command is not run automatically
 The adprep \/domainprep \/gpprep command is not run as part of AD DS installation.
 This command sets permissions that are required for Resultant Set of Policy \(RSOP\) planning mode functionality.
 For more information about this command, see [Microsoft Knowledge Base article 324392](http://support.microsoft.com/kb/324392).
 If the command needs to be run in your Active Directory domain, you can run it separately from the AD DS installation.
 If the command has already been run in preparation of deploying domain controllers that run Windows Server 2003 SP1 or later, the command does not need to be run again.

-You can safely add domain controllers that run [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] to an existing domain without running adprep \/domainprep \/gpprep, but RSOP planning mode will not function properly.
+You can safely add domain controllers that run  Windows Server 2012  to an existing domain without running adprep \/domainprep \/gpprep, but RSOP planning mode will not function properly.

 ### <a name="BKMK_PrereqCheck"></a>AD DS installation prerequisite validation
 The AD DS installation wizard checks that the following prerequisites are met before the installation begins.
 This provides you with a chance to correct issues that can potentially block installation.